pivorodrigues/devopstips/hpaf.md

   - **Apache Sqoop** - A tool for transforming "SQL to Hadoop".
 Tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

   - **HBase** - It's a key component of the Hadoop Stack.
 It's a tool to provide really fast random access to significant data set.
 It can handle massive data tables combining billions and billions of rows and columns.
+It's a scalable data warehouse with support for large tables.

   - **Pig** - It's a scripting language, it's really a high level platform for creating MapReduce programs using Hadoop.
 The language is called Pig Latin.
 You can execute pig scripts in other languages.
+It's a high level data-flow language and execution framework for parallel computation.

   - **Apache Hive** - Data Warehouse software facilitates querying and managing large datasets residing in distributed file storage.
 It actually provides a mechanism to project structure on top of all of this data and allow us to use SQL like queries to access the data that we have stored in this data warehouse.
 This query language is called HiveQL.